Components

 -

-An automatic assessment framework.
-Can provide multiple different exercise types including questionnaires and programming exercises.
-Can run assessment code provided by course staff in docker containers.
-This enables diverse possibilities including assessment of a small python program or an android application for example.
+Automatic grading framework.
+Can provide multiple different assignment types including questionnaires and programming assignments.
+Can run grading code provided by the course staff in Docker containers.
+This enables diverse possibilities, including grading a small Python program or an Android mobile application, for example.

 -

-Set of Sphinx extensions for creating interactive course material with RST.
+Set of Sphinx extensions for creating interactive course materials with reStructuredText markup (RST).

 Common